tireddy2/pqc_uta/draft-reddy-uta-pqc-app.md

 unbroken.
 It is referred to as PQ/T Hybrid Scheme in
 {{?I-D.ietf-pquip-pqt-hybrid-terminology}}.

+PQ/T Hybrid Digital Signature*:  A multi-algorithm digital signature scheme made up of two or more component digital signature algorithms where at least one is a post-quantum algorithm and at least one is a traditional algorithm.

-The same categories also apply to digital signature algorithms as used in X.509 certificates, Certificate Transparency SCTs, OCSP statements, Remote Attestations, and any other mechanism that contributes signatures to a TLS handshake.
+Digital signature algorithms are used in X.509 certificates, Certificate Transparency SCTs, OCSP statements, Remote Attestations, and any other mechanism that contributes signatures to a TLS handshake.

 # Timeline for transition {#timeline}

 The timeline and driving motivation for Quantum-Ready transition differ between data confidentiality and data authentication (e.g., signature).
-Digital signatures are used within X.509 certificates, Certificate Revocation Lists (CRLs), and to sign messages.
+Digital signatures are used within X.509 certificates, Certificate Revocation Lists (CRLs), and to sign the TLS handshake transcript.

 Encrypted payloads transmitted via Transport Layer Security (TLS) can be susceptible to decryption if an attacker equipped with a CRQC gains access to the traditional asymmetric public keys used in the TLS key exchange and the transmitted ciphertext.
 TLS implementations commonly utilize Diffie-Hellman schemes for key exchange.
 If an attacker has copies of an entire set of encrypted payloads, including the TLS setup, it could employ CRQCs to potentially decrypt the payload by determining the private key.